theSm1th/Zephyr/README.md

 # zephyr
-A website for that one discord bot
+A small blog-like website for that one discord bot